abdiusadasda/vue-apollo-typescript-example/README.md

 ```

-For detailed explanation on how thing work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).
+For detailed explanation on how things works, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).